Google Local Pack: A step-by-step guide to getting ranked

 If you have 10+ locations for your business, you can verify them all in bulk.

-Keep in mind that Google will choose the most suitable verification method for your business, and you can’t change it.
+Google will choose the most suitable verification method for your business, and you can’t change it either.
 If Google asks you to verify your GBP through a postcard, you will need to use that method.

 #3.
 Optimize your business listings

 After registering or verifying your business, you need to fill in information about your company on your GBP page.
-Each piece of info you provide can influence your business’s visibility in search results.
-So it’s important to carefully read Google’s instructions on how to present your business on GBP.
+Each piece of info you provide can influence your business’s visibility in search results, so carefully read Google’s instructions on how to present your business in GBP.

 Fill in the following fields into your account: